alitet01/etc/README.md

 * Some platforms have `pip3` instead of `pip` and `python3` instead of `python` commands

-* Syncronize target clients, projects, tasks with source first before copy time entries Time entries may have links to this objects ids
+* Syncronize target clients, projects, tasks with source first before copy time entries.
+Time entries may be linked to this objects ids

 * Wait at list 30 seconds after copying objects for changes to take effect.
 Then to see results in web interface You have to reload page.